14. Text Data

 ## array([ 4, 21, 39])

-can also consist of lists of strings of varying lengths.
+pandas nicely supports lists of strings of varying lengths.
+For instance:

 x = pd.Series([